finn1y/Build-a-Bot/README.md

 git clone https://github.com/finn1y/FuzzBot.git
 ```
 2. Build the environment using [make](http://gnuwin32.sourceforge.net/install.html) (or run bin/build script directly)

     Make will automatically detect the OS it is being run on:
     ```
     make
     ```

-    To build for a specific OS:
+    Or to build for a specific OS:
     ##### Linux
     ```
     make Linux